plone/training/react/bootstrap.rst

 .. code-block:: console

+    $ cd my-app
     $ yarn start

-This will start the server and open up the website.
+This will start the server and open up the website in your preferred browser.